McKenna DeBever

-McKenna DeBever (born 5 June 1996) is an American-Peruvian swimmer.
+McKenna Victoria De Bever Elliot (born 5 June 1996), known as McKenna DeBever, is a swimmer.
+Born in the United States, she represents Peru internationally.
 She competed in the women's 200 metre freestyle event at the 2017 World Aquatics Championships.
 She represented Peru at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 She competed in the women's 200 metre individual medley where she did not advance to compete in the semi-finals.

 Born in Los Angeles, she was raised in Denver and competed at the collegiate level for Texas A&M.